haskellfoundation/error-message-index/message-index/messages/GHC-84077/example-parsing/before/index.md

  ## Explanation

- A space is missing before the typa application and the expression cannot be correctly parsed.
+ A space is missing before the type application.
+The expression cannot be correctly parsed.